Wujh1995/News-Crawler/README.md

 Anyway, it`s not a complicated code that you can surely understand every line even you are a beginner.

 And if you are a Sun Yet-sen University`s student, you may use it with nothing to change but the mail receiver.

+If you suffered enough the black frame when running the script and want it run in back-stage, you may type the following command.

+Under Windows cmd:
+>> start pythonw crawl.py

+Under Linux terminal:
+$ python crawl.py &

+Then the annoying black frame will not appear again.